-Litter includes any debris or discarded items left lying in an open or public place.
+Litter includes any debris, rubbish, waste or discarded items left lying in an open or public place.

 Litter prevention action plans

-Zero Waste Scotland has a new initiative to tackle litter at the source and reduce its impact on the community.
+Zero Waste Scotland has an initiative to tackle litter at the source and reduce its impact on the community.
 Businesses and organisations are encouraged to develop litter prevention action plans and will receive support to deliver their plans.
 Find more information and other ways to help tackle litter.

 Dropping litter is an offence in Scotland.
 Anyone dropping litter could receive a Fixed Penalty Notice of £80.
 If this is not paid a report will be sent to the Procurator Fiscal.